 I love that you’re bringing this up and I wish you the best of luck.
 Let me know if you need anything!

-Anonymous asked: What are your favorite feminist blogs and/or websites?
+Anonymous said: What are your favorite feminist blogs and/or websites?
 I'm just getting into all of it and I adore it and I'd love other resources :)

 Oh gosh where do I begin?
 We follow a lot of great people on tumblr, and honestly scrolling through the “feminist” tag or clicking on people we’ve reblogged from might help you out.